 We piloted Twenty11 for 12 months and the results of an independent research study were very promising.
 This indicated that our tenants travelled some distance in terms of bettering their prospects over a range of economic and wellbeing indicators.
 These encouraging results meant our Board agreed to extend our pilot to a two-year trial.
-Over this period, we’ll continue to evaluate the impact of our model on our tenants.
+Over this period, we continued to evaluate the impact of our model on our tenants.
+After the two years, a decision was made by Board to formally end our trial and to confirm our long-term future as a housing provider for the community.
 We hope that we’ll see changes in communities, with increased community activity and peer support, a reduction in anti-social behaviour and sustainment of tenancies.
 We also hope that our approach will support our tenants to be resilient in these uncertain times.

 Our office and most of our homes are based in High Wycombe.
 However, we also have homes further afield.
 Locations include:

 Along with our current stock, we also have an ambitious development programme which will see us deliver high quality homes, and means we can offer Twenty11 customers a range of products.
 These products are listed below:

 When a customer first applies for one of our homes, we’ll ask them to provide information about their household and their household’s income, so that if we offer them a home we can set a rent based on what’s affordable for them.